TYPO3-Documentation/t3SphinxThemeRtdDemoDocs/Documentation/Directives/sphinxcontrib-googlechart.rst

 .. describe:: .. piechart::

-   This directive insert a piechart into the generated document. piechart directive takes code block as source script.
+   This directive inserts a piechart into the generated document. piechart directive uses the code block as source script.

    Examples::